bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 Edit metadata
 -------------

-When we clic on any ``RawData`` on the data table, a bar become visible on the right side of the window.
+When we click on any ``RawData`` on the data table, a bar become visible on the right side of the window.
 It contains a form with all the metadata and the tags of the selected ``RadData``.
 We can then manually edit any of the editable metadata: